Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

-### This project is about to create dashboard about Lithuania companies which own luxury cars, build using GCP (Dataflow, Storage, Bigquery, Looker)
+### This project aims to develop a dashboard focusing on Lithuanian companies that own luxury cars.
+The dashboard will be constructed using Google Cloud Platform tools such as Dataflow, Storage, BigQuery, and Looker.

 ### About pipeline:
 - get information about companies cars from Regitra